Idaho Commission for Libraries: Programs

+Libraries Linking Idaho (LiLI)

 Libraries Linking Idaho (LiLI) is an alliance of libraries and library consortia working together on projects and services that bring networked library services to the citizens of Idaho.

 In 1998, the Idaho Commission for Libraries contracted with Himmel & Wilson Consultants to conduct a feasibility study on creating a formal network of Idaho libraries.
 Upon implementing some of the recommendations, LiLI was born.
 An advisory board consisting of Idaho school, public and academic library leaders was put into place.

 The first phase of the LiLI project was the development of the LiLI website to provide information about Idaho and Idaho libraries, provide links to information sources for Idaho citizens, and provide access to Idaho library home pages and online public access catalogs.
 The LiLI website, which was unveiled in October 1997, continues to be a central point of communication about LiLI programs and services.

+Idaho Digital E-Book Alliance (IDEA)

+The Idaho Digital E-Book Alliance is a statewide partnership between the Idaho Commission for public libraries, and school libraries with the goal of expanding access while reducing barriers to digital e-books and e-audio content via OverDrive.

+Amidst the COVID-19 pandemic in 2020, the Idaho Commission for Libraries responded to growing need for electronic materials by creating a digital collection that is available across the state of Idaho.
+This collection is available to school districts and public libraries with existing OverDrive services, as well as to 280,000 Idahoans living outside of a public library access area.